kurtkanaskie/pingstatus-v1/README.md

 ## License

-This material is copyright 2019, Google LLC.and is licensed under the Apache 2.0 license.
+This material is copyright 2019, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 This code is open source.